Matamata

 A nearby farm was the location for the Hobbiton Movie Set in Peter Jackson's The Lord of the Rings.
 The New Zealand government decided to leave the Hobbit holes built on location as tourist attractions.
 During the period between the filming of The Lord of the Rings: The Return of the King and The Hobbit: An Unexpected Journey they had no furniture or props, but could be entered with vistas of the farm viewed from inside them.
 A "Welcome to Hobbiton" sign has been placed on the main road.
 In 2011, parts of Hobbiton began to close in preparation for the three new movies based on the first Tolkien novel, The Hobbit.

 Demographics

+In 1876 Matamata had 7 homesteads housing 40 European settlers.
+In 1901 the Matamata Road Board had 300 residents, 50 dwellings, 60 rate payers and 80 rateable properties.